-Table to Clause 8
+Table to clause 8

-Tuble to clause o Fee Earner Maximum Allowable Hourly Rate Senior Practitioner (permitted to practise on his or her own account for 5 years or more) The hourly rate applicable to Senior Practitioners under the Magistrates Court costs scale Junior Practitioner (permitted to practise on his or her own account for less than 5 years) The hourly rate applicable to Junior Practitioners under the Magistrates Court costs scale Restricted Practitioner The hourly rate applicable to Restricted Practitioners under the Magistrates Court costs scale Registered Agent 50 per cent of the hourly rate applicable to Senior Practitioners under the Magistrates Court costs scale
+Fee Earner Maximum Allowable Hourly Rate Junior Practitioner The hourly rate applicable to Junior Practitioners (permitted to practise on his or her own account for less than 5 years) under the Magistrates Court costs scale Restricted Practitioner The hourly rate applicable to Restricted Practitioners under the Magistrates Court costs scale Authorised Agent 50 per cent of the hourly rate applicable to Senior Practitioners under the Magistrates Court costs scale

-\ Where a local legal practitioner has held an interstate practice certificate, the length of admission in that other jurisdiction is to be counted in assessing that practitioner's years of admission for the purposes of this Determination.
+Where a local legal practitioner has held an interstate practice certificate, the length of admission in that other jurisdiction is to be counted in assessing that practitioner's years of admission for the purposes of this Costs Determination.

-9. Scale of costs
+9 Scale of costs

-(1) The maximum hours for which a legal practitioner or registered agent may charge a client in relation to conciliation, arbitration and Stand-Alone Items are not to exceed the amounts set out in the Table to this clause.
+(2) The maximum hours for which a legal practitioner or authorised agent may charge a client in relation to a Conciliation Service, an Arbitration Service and Stand-Alone Items are not to exceed the amounts set out in the Table to this clause.